Coppell High School: Student television program

 KCBY-TV, the school's weekly media program, was nationally recognized as a Broadcast Pacemaker award winner in 2015 and 2017 by the National Scholastic Press Association.
 KCBY also received four Lone Star EMMY awards in November 2019 for their accomplishments in KCBY-TV and KCBY-Español.

+Technology Student Association

+The school's Technology Student Association (TSA) chapter participates in regional, state, and national STEM competitions.
+The chapter has earned multiple placements at State and National TSA Conferences over the last few years, including top finishes and finalist recognitions.

 Athletics

 The Coppell Cowboys and Cowgirls compete in the University Interscholastic League (UIL) as 6A teams in the following sports: 12,000-capacity Buddy Echols Field is the main high school stadium.